What’s Happening Now

 Good Works provided car #159 in late March 2017 to another participant in the Transformation Station!
 As people donate cars to us, we are able to provide them to people who need them and who are willing to volunteer their time to serve others in the community.

 The community of Good Works facilitates experiences for about 1,100 volunteers each year.
-On Saturday, January 28th, we hosted another Community Development Day and presented a range of opportunities for our volunteers to learn more about the different aspects of Good Works while connecting with one another.
-Participants in The Timothy House, Friday Night Life, Neighbors Helping Neighbors, Kids Club, and Good Works Gardens participate.
-Our next Community Development Day is planned for Saturday, April 15th as an affirmation lunch.
+On Saturday April 15, we hosted another Community Development Affirmation Day and expressed our gratitude for the volunteers who serve with us.
+Participants in The Timothy House, Friday Night Life, Neighbors Helping Neighbors, Kids Club, and Good Works Gardens attended.
+Our next Community Development Day is planned for Saturday morning, October 14, 2017.

 2016 NEWS …